Stock market today: Asian stocks gain, following the Wall St rally - ExBulletin

 But high rates slow down the whole economy and hurt investment prices.
 They have hit certain sectors of the economy particularly hard, including the housing and manufacturing industries.

 Banks are also under pressure.
-The Wall Street spotlight was particularly harsh on First Republic Bank, whose shares more than halved this week after revealing the amount of deposits its customers withdrew following the second and third largest US bank failures. in history last month.
+The Wall Street spotlight has been particularly hard on Bank of the First Republicwhose shares more than halved this week after revealing the amount of deposits withdrawn by its customers following the second and third largest US bank failures in history last month.

 Its stock stabilized somewhat on Thursday, up 8.8%.